 Now I work out in my living room, and to be honest, working out at home brings me more satisfaction than going to the gym.
 I can focus on my workout, save time since I don’t have to commute to the gym, and I can even exercise in my underwear if I wanted to.
-And best of all, there are plenty of workout programs out there that you can easily do at home.
-A couple of my favorites are T25, INSANITY, and Jillian Michaels – 30 Day Shred, to name a few.

 Another thing I quit for good was buying alcohol.
 Wine is no longer part of my grocery list.
 Unless someone brings a bottle for a special occasion, I rarely have alcohol at home.
 And instead of going out for drinks on Friday night, I plan a weekend trip with my boyfriend to a nearby city, or we go out for a walk in nature.

 However, I must confess there are certain things I am not giving up.
 While sometimes having less is more, minimalism is not about going extreme and cutting down on everything.
 It’s about having the stuff that is RIGHT for you.
 So here are some of the things I do not minimize on:

 Coffee.
 Working from home can make you feel isolated.
 In order to increase my productivity and reduce stress, I often try to change my working space.
 I write in the living room, in the bedroom, and sometimes even in the laundry room.
 But for my sanity, I go out two or three times a week and work from a coffee shop.
 I really enjoy writing and working from a nice and cozy café.
 Besides, I can use the money I save on other things (like clothes and alcohol) to buy my Americano.